-Jehlen's top legislative priorities are equitable and excellent education, universal and affordable health care, and jobs with decent wages and benefits, including paid sick days.
+Her top legislative priorities are equitable and excellent education, universal and affordable health care, and jobs with decent wages and benefits, including earned sick time.
 In the area of elder services, her priority making sure that seniors of all income levels can find housing and services that meet their needs, whether in the community or in institutions.

 In August 2012, Gov. Patrick signed Jehlen's animal control bill.
 This legislation was a priority for many groups that advocate for animal welfare including MSPCA, the Humane Society, the Animal Control Officers Association, the Animal Rescue League, the Massachusetts Veterinary Medical Association and others.
 It will improve animal control officer training, paid for through a voluntary tax check off on tax returns.
 It prohibits cruel methods of euthanasia for dogs and cats, defines “dangerous dogs” based on their behavior not their breed, and standardizes the holding time for stray animals before they can be re-homed which will save municipalities money and allow these animals to find new and loving homes more quickly.
 It also updates laws and fines that have not been updated in the last 30 to 70 years.
 Senator Katherine Clark added an amendment to include pets in protective orders.
 This will protect both victims and animals, as pets are frequently used as a means of control in domestic violence situations.